Temporal Variational Implicit Neural Representations: Related work

 \subsection{Time series imputation and forecasting}

-RNNs have been widely employed for time series forecasting as they capture sequential dependencies \citep{chung2015gated,hewamalage2021recurrent,che2018recurrent,guo2016robust}.
+RNNs are frequently used for time series forecasting, due of their ability to capture sequential dependencies \citep{chung2015gated,hewamalage2021recurrent,che2018recurrent,guo2016robust}.
 However, they assume fixed frequencies and struggle with long-term dependencies.
 To address these limitations, LSTM networks incorporate memory cells that retain relevant historical information while discarding irrelevant data \citep{hochreiter1997long,hua2019deep,chen2022short}.

-Recent advancements have embraced transformer-based architectures for time series modeling.
+Recent advancements have also embraced transformer-based architectures for time series modeling.
 Models such as SAITS \citep{du2023saits}, PatchTST \citep{nie2023timeseriesworth64} and iTransformer \citep{liu2023itransformer} leverage attention and embedding strategies to capture both short- and long-term time dependencies within time series.
 Despite their strengths, transformers are inherently discrete and may fail to interpolate between time steps unless they are carefully redesigned for this task \citep{chen2024contiformer}.
-Moreover, they may have trouble identifying and preserving key information when attending to large inputs \citep{wen2022transformers}.
+Moreover, they may have trouble identifying and preserving key information when attending to large inputs \citep{wen2022transformers}. \begin{rebuttal} Likewise, conditional diffusion models like CSDI \citep{tashiro2021csdi} and LSCD \citep{fons2025lscdlombscargleconditioneddiffusion} operate on fixed temporal grids and rely on architectural workarounds to manage irregular observations. \end{rebuttal}